modelica/AsianModelicaConference2022/README.md

+# Important Update

-The Asian Modelica Conference 2022 will be held as a fully virtual event on November 24–25, 2022.
+The Asian Modelica Conference 2022 is decided to change into a hybrid event on November 24–25, 2022.
 It is organized by [Modelica Association](https://www.modelica.org/) in cooperation with [Sophia University](https://www.sophia.ac.jp/eng/index.html) and [Modelon K.K.](https://www.modelon.com/).
-In case the COVID-19 restriction is lifted, the organizers try to keep an option for a hybrid conference by adding one or half a day on-site workshop/tutorials before the conference at [Sophia University](https://www.sophia.ac.jp/eng/index.html) in Tokyo, Japan.
+The conference period keeps the same as before of two days, while a conference venue will be available inside Yotsuya campus of [Sophia University](https://www.sophia.ac.jp/eng/index.html) Tokyo, Japan.
+Some other updates are:

+* The deadline for paper submission is extended to 21, August.
+* Industrial paper by tool vendors no less than two pages is acceptable.
+* Physical booth for sponsors will be available at the conference venue.

 # About the Conference